 The standards for tactile lettering follow the opposite spacing principle from visual lettering.
 ADA requires the minimum spacing between each tactile letter be 1/8," from the closest point between the each letter.
-This means the spacing is always visually uneven, which is why tactile lettering is not optimal to be used visually.
+This means the spacing is always visually uneven between individual letters, which is why tactile lettering is not optimal to be used visually.

-Tactile lettering may be 1/2" cap height only if accompanied by same Visual Text on sign.
-If only tactile lettering provided, tactile lettering size must be 5/8."
+Tactile lettering may be 1/2" cap height only if accompanied by the same Visual Text on the sign.
+If only tactile lettering is provided, tactile lettering size must be 5/8" cap height.